Italy itinerary: one week in Rome

 - By regional train: from Rome Fiumicino Airport you can take the FL1 regional train, connecting Fiumicino Airport to other locations in Rome including Trastevere and Ostiense.
 Trains depart every 15 minutes on peak times and a one-way ticket costs €8.

-- Taxi/Uber/Private transfer: If you prefer going by car, as soon as you exit Rome Fiumicino Airport you will find taxis.
-Otherwise you can book an Uber or reserve an airport transfer in advance.
+- Private transfer: If you prefer going by car, as soon as you exit Rome Fiumicino Airport you will find taxis.
+Otherwise you can reserve an airport transfer in advance.

 Getting to Rome from another Italian city: